 Make inventory control easier by setting up minimum stock levels for each product.
 This will make it easier for you to replenish your stocks and prevent shortages.

-Minimum stock levels can be determined based on how quickly an item sells and how long it takes to get it back from your supplier.
-Make sure your procurement team oversees stock levels regularly so that replenishment can be done on time.
+Minimum stock levels can get determined based on how quickly an item sells and how long it takes to get it back from your supplier.
+Make sure your procurement team oversees stock levels regularly so that replenishment can get done on time.

 3. Use Integrated Inventory Control Software